 This is no less common with IVF treatment.
 However, the IVF process enables us to monitor the development of multiple embryos at the same time.
 We can provide various levels of genetic screening during treatment, to help us select embryos with normal chromosomes, which have the best chance of developing into a healthy pregnancy.

 Scientists working in the laboratory carry out the PGS test on all of the samples received.
 The test results indicate how many copies there are of each chromosome, revealing any abnormal embryos.
 PGS does not require additional blood tests prior to the IVF cycle.
+Once the results are known your follow up appointment will be confirmed.

 Genetic mutations, sometimes passed down from parents, are another cause of unsuccessful pregnancy.
 Pre-implantation genetic diagnosis is used when a serious genetic disease could be passed from parent to child.
 There are two techniques: karyotyping, and conventional pre-implantation genetic diagnosis.
 We are particularly pleased to be able to offer karyomapping as, unlike with conventional PGD, embryos can be screened for chromosomal abnormalities as well as a certain genetic mutation, thus increasing the likelihood of a healthy on-going pregnancy.
 Conventional PGD is used where the mutation is new and not present in either of the parents, or where we are unable to obtain DNA from other family members who have the same genetic mutation.

 Pre-implantation genetic diagnosis can also help couples who have discovered that they have a balanced translocation or inversion.
-A special high-resolution array Comparative Genomic Hybridisation test can be used to select normal embryos.
+A special high-resolution Array Comparative Genomic Hybridisation test can be used to select normal embryos.

 After the eggs are collected, they are fertilised using intracytoplasmic sperm injection (ICSI).
 The use of ICSI reduces the risk of DNA contamination derived from sperm.
-Again, the fertilised embryos are transferred to Oxford where they are thawed, and cultured to five days (blastocyst stage).

 Key features of the single-gene PGD service